Twist-minimal trace formulas and the Selberg eigenvalue conjecture: Statement and proof of the full Selberg trace formula

 \subsection{Eisenstein series}

 Huxley \cite{Hux84} gave explicit expressions (involving Dirichlet $L$-functions) for the scattering matrix and its determinant for the congruence subgroups $\Gamma^0(N)$, $\Gamma^1(N)$ and $\Gamma(N)$ of the modular group, for arbitrary level $N$.
-Note that $\Gamma^0(N)$ is conjugate to the group $\Gamma_0(N)$ which we consider here.
-The case of squarefree $N$ had previously been considered in \cite[Ch.~11]{Hej83}.
+Note that $\Gamma^0(N)$ is conjugate to the group $\Gamma_0(N)$, which we consider here.
+The case of squarefree $N$ was previously considered in \cite[Ch.~11]{Hej83}.
+The calculations in this section could likely be shortened by appealing to work of Young \cite{You19} that was written subsequently to this paper; we have included our original treatment for completeness.

 In our setting, the Eisenstein series for $\langle\Gamma^+, \chi\rangle$ associated to an open cusp $\frac{a}{c}\in C_{\Gamma, \chi}$ is given by (cf.~\eqref{e:Eis_j})

 Substituting $U=W_{a/c} \sm \alpha & \beta\\ \gamma & \delta\esm$, using \eqref{e:Na/c} and \eqref{e:Ta/c}, and writing $z=x+iy$ and $W_{a/c} = \sm a & b\\ c& d\esm\in \SL_2(\Z)$, one sees that \eqref{e:Eis_a/c} can be rewritten as